spacetelescope/catkit2/docs/safety.rst

 **Check 1:** All services should safely shut down after a leniency period.

 2022-09-09 (Emiel Por).
 Checked.
+2022-09-20 (Emiel Por & Remi Soummer).
+Checked with almost everything on.
+No indication of safety failure.
+All services closed normally, including DMs.

 Real safety event on hardware (humidity)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~